vidasdti/PythonProjects/nqueens-solver/README.md

 ## Hill Climbing

-Hill Climbing iteratively moves toward a better neighboring state until no better move exists.
+Hill Climbing repeatedly moves to a neighboring state with fewer conflicts until no better move can be found.

 ## Simulated Annealing

-Simulated Annealing introduces controlled randomness to escape local optima and improve exploration of the search space.
+Simulated Annealing allows occasional non-optimal moves to help avoid local optima during the search process.

 ---